(Full time) 2023 start

 Learning and teaching

 You’ll benefit from our integrated style of learning and teaching.
-Laboratory classes, project work, and industry sponsored fieldwork allow you to gain hands-on experience investigating and applying material from your lectures and tutorials to real life work situations.
-For example, if you choose the construction site field course module), you’ll apply your knowledge to build replicas of iconic structures.
+Laboratory classes, project work, and industry-sponsored fieldwork allow you to gain hands-on experience investigating and applying material from your lectures and tutorials to real-life work situations.

 We organise industrial visits and offer additional seminars delivered by practising engineers, researchers and other professionals.
 Our close links with industry also mean that you have direct contact with industry and potential employers from an early stage in your course.
 Each student will be allocated an industrial tutor who will provide opportunities to experience Civil Engineering working environments on and off site.

-You’ll be assigned a personal tutor to guide you through your studies, and you will receive support from fellow students through our Peer Assisted Study Support (PASS) scheme.
-PASS mentors are students who are on your course but are in Years two or three.
-They’ll help you when you arrive at University and throughout your first year.
+You’ll be assigned a personal tutor to guide you through your studies, and you'll receive support from fellow students through our Peer Assisted Study Support (PASS) scheme.
+PASS mentors are students who are on your course but are in the years above.
+They’ll help you when you arrive at university and throughout your first year.
 You’ll meet your PASS mentors during your first week for a social activity.

 Assessment